prateek1verma/genedrive/README.md

 *Only if you want to use ``DrMxR`` on a mobile phone or tablet you will need to register for a free Wolfram Cloud account to “activate interactivity”*

-The triangle is the key to DrMxR is the triangle diagram and being able to interpret it (its correct name is a [de Finetti diagram](https://en.wikipedia.org/wiki/De_Finetti_diagram)).
+The key to DrMxR is the triangle diagram and being able to interpret it (its correct name is a [de Finetti diagram](https://en.wikipedia.org/wiki/De_Finetti_diagram)).
 It is not as complicated as it first looks and provides an overview of what is likely to happen to a single population starting from all possible staring points if you wait enough generations.

 The triangle represents all conceivable populations frequencies where you have a drive allele (D) and a corresponding wildtype allele (W).